Queens Court

 53%

-What women’s basketball fans are saying
+What women’s basketball fans say

 I interviewed five women’s basketball fans to better understand how they currently discover and follow women’s sports content.
 Conversations focused on their experiences navigating mainstream sports platforms, the visibility of women’s basketball and the challenges of finding coverage that feels intentional and easy to access.